 Not for “Mongo Like Candy.”

-West kind of looks like a shorter version of Jeff's amazing first wife (of three).
+West kind of looks like a shorter version of Jeff’s amazing first wife.

-Unlike Jeff's first wife, West appears to have a screw loose by virtue of the abundance of her selfies which currently pollute the Internet with Angie Varona-like frequency.
-And just like Varona and Lewinsky, this ambitious political neophyte has somehow managed to present herself as a victim of the political dumpster fire she helped spark.
+Unlike her, West appears to have a screw loose by virtue of the abundance of her selfies which currently pollute the Internet with Angie Varona-like frequency.
+And just like Varona and Lewinsky, this ambitious political neophyte has somehow managed to present herself as a victim of the political dumpster fire she ignited.

-There are literally hundreds of status hungry photos on West's social media accounts, taken everywhere from The National Portrait Gallery, to Icelandic houses, to the Oslo Opera House.
-She's in almost every single photo, too.
+There are literally hundreds of status hungry photos on this power groupie’s social media accounts, taken everywhere from The National Portrait Gallery to Icelandic houses to the Oslo Opera House.
+She’s in almost every single photo, too.
 Including many where she pretends to be unaware of her own camera.

 Red flag anyone?

-It should come as no surprise to anyone that West eventually helped herself to Jeff's laptop, then emailed his wife back home in South Florida about their torrid affair.
+So I guess it should come as no surprise to anyone that Ms. West eventually helped herself to Jeff’s laptop and then emailed his wife back home in South Florida about their torrid affair.

 Why would such an obvious egoist do such a thing?

 Gee, I dunno.
-No reasonable person could have seen that one coming.
+No reasonable person could’ve seen that one coming.

-Doing so is a sign of weakness.
-Not strength.
-And just as lousy a personal choice as those made by the aging bulls on the other end of these affairs.
+Doing so is a sign of weakness, not strength; indicative of a willingness to cheat, rather than compete on a level playing field; and just as lousy a personal choice as those made by the aging bulls on the other end of these affairs.

-Which brings us all to Painful Truth No. 9.562 Gazillion, which is that the narrative of elite male sexual entitlement is not going to die until the narrative of elite female sexual entitlement dies.
-That means no more of this "woman as forever victim" nonsense and no more of this "my vagina is a golden, perfumed chalice" nonsense.
+All of which brings us around to Painful Truth No. 9.562 Gazillion, which is that the narrative of elite male sexual entitlement is not going to die until the narrative of elite female sexual entitlement does.
+That means no more of this “woman as forever victim” nonsense and no more of this “my vagina is a golden, perfumed chalice” nonsense.

 Because “it’s only a hole” works both ways.

-Jeff caught fire professionally after they became a couple.
-He was more ambitious with this fine young woman in his corner, with a focus and a sense of purpose none of us had seen before.
+Jeff caught fire professionally after his first wedding.
+He was more ambitious with this fine young woman in his corner, with an enhanced focus and sense of purpose none of us had seen before.

-Mongo entered a political arena where he really didn't belong.
+Mongo Like Candy entered a political arena where he really didn’t belong after Wedding No. 1.
 First as an aide to former Florida Rep. Mary Bradenburg and then as a member of the Florida Legislature in his own right.

 Jeff always carried himself as if he was more talented than he was.
 It was OK so long as he was around people who didn’t buy into his bullshit.

-However, once this working class kid from Michigan surrounded himself with fawning lackeys he became as big an imbecile as any rich kid stunted by a lifetime of private schools, country clubs, and gated communities.
-He kind of reminds me of U.S. Sen. Cory Booker (D-N.J.) in that respect.
+However, once he was surrounded by fawning lackeys he became as big an imbecile as any rich kid stunted by a lifetime of private schools, country clubs, and gated communities.
+This working class kid from Michigan kind of reminds me of U.S. Sen. Cory Booker (D-N.J.) in that respect.

-Cory, who I helped build into a national figure, also has struggled in the sterile echo chamber created by the endless fawning adulation of craven lackeys.
-He's an idiot now, too.
+Cory, who I helped build into a national figure during my time at The Associated Press, also has struggled in the sterile echo chamber created by the endless fawning adulation of craven lackeys.
+He’s an idiot now, too.